1Clarence3/Parallel-Odd-Even-Solver/README.md

-# Parallel-Odd-Even-Solver

-Parallelized Odd-Even Solver using CUDA and Sequential Odd-Even Solvers
+# Parallelized Odd-Even Solver using CUDA and Sequential Odd-Even Solvers

 Paper is in the repo as a PDF: "Parallel_optimization_Paper.pdf"